HDFGroup/vfd_swmr_util/README.md

 (maintained separately from the HDF5 library)

 To support NFS file system, this utility applies the updater files to the copy of the metadata file.
+To check it out, go to the HDF5 directory and do the following two steps:
+    1. git submodule init
+    2. git submodule update

 Usage: aux_process [options] <md_file> <ud_path>